zhjilin/jzlab.github.io/_pages/openings.md

 If you are a Master student at City University of Hong Kong looking for a Master project, contact me (or any group member) per email or stop by my office.

 ### Bsc / Master students from elsewhere
+We only take in students who are interested in computional biology, bioinformatics, and cool research, for their final year projects!

 If you are interested in pursuing a Master degree at City University of Hong Kong, please check the information here [Postgraduate Admissions](https://www.cityu.edu.hk/pg/taught-postgraduate-programmes/list).
 You are always welcome to contact me if you are interested in joining our lab.